blockwatch-cc/tezos-api/content/explorer.md

 `storage_limit` *int64*  | Caller-defined storage limit.
 `storage_size` *int64*   | Actual storage size allocated.
 `storage_paid` *int64*   | Part of the storage the operation paid for.
 `volume` *money*         | Amount of tokens transferred in tz.
-In denunciation operations, this field contains the accuser reward.
+In denunciation operations, this field contains the accuser reward, in delegation operations this field contains the initially delegated balance.
 `fee` *money*            | Fees paid in tz.
 In denunciation operations, this field contains the offender loss as negative value.
 `reward` *money*         | Rewards earned in tz.
 In denunciation operations, this field contains the offender loss as negative value.
 `deposit` *money*        | Amount of deposited tokens in tz.
 In denunciation operations, this field contains the offender loss as negative value.